 Weekly town meetings help us develop problem solving and cooperation skills.
 Children learn to exchange views, and discover how to work both individually and as a group to solve the problems of their school community.
 Students and teachers are invited to list any problems they are experiencing, and these items are brought up for discussion with the group.
 The tone of the meeting is honest and non-judgmental, and the students follow a set of rules and procedures (for example, try to solve problems, no “put downs,” listen and make eye contact, use your “I voice,” and do not use people’s names).

-Teachers assess students through observation, evaluation of work, and testing.
-In some areas, particularly math, we give traditional pencil and paper tests.
-In most areas, however, we use “authentic assessments” in which students demonstrate skills and concepts they have learned by applying them to real-world tasks.
-While traditional tests provide feedback on whether a child can recall what was learned out of context, authentic assessments require students to practice higher-order thinking skills — they need to analyze, synthesize and apply what they have learned.
+While traditional tests provide feedback on whether a child can recall what was learned out of context, authentic assessments ask students to demonstrate skills and concepts they have learned and to apply them to real world tasks.
+These tasks require students to practice higher-order thinking skills; they need to analyze, synthesize and apply what they have learned.